New Features in Xcode 5

 Xcode 5.0.1 adds support for development on OS X v10.9 and other feature additions.

-Xcode 5.0.2 addresses reported developer issues and Apple qualification testing.
+Xcode 5.0.2 addresses reported developer issues.

 Xcode 5 is the latest release of the Apple developer tools.
 Building on the design of Xcode 4, this release focuses on features and enhancements to improve your ability to adopt core platform features, design new interfaces, and deliver high-quality applications.